Atatürk Forest Farm and Zoo: Forest farm

-The Forest Farm was established in 1925 by Mustafa Kemal Atatürk, the first President of the Turkish Republic as a private farm.
-After 1926, the management of the farm was offered to Spiritual Christians from Russia living in north Kars Province who were noted for animal breeding (Malakan horse, Malakan cow) but who refused repatriation to Soviet Union.
+The Forest Farm was established in 1925 by Mustafa Kemal Atatürk, the first President of the Turkish Republic, as a private farm.
+After 1926, the management of the farm was offered to Spiritual Christians from Russia living in north Kars Province who were noted for animal breeding (Malakan horse, Malakan cow) but who refused repatriation to the Soviet Union.
 They declined to move to Ankara, because the most zealous believed they must live close to Mount Ararat for the Second Coming of Christ.
 In 1937, Atatürk donated the farm to the Turkish state.
-At the farm is an exact replica of the house, where Atatürk was born in 1881 in Selânik, Ottoman Empire.
+At the farm is an exact replica of the house where Atatürk was born circa 1881 in Selânik.

 Visitors to the farm can sample the products of the farm such as old-fashioned beer, fresh dairy products, ice cream, and meat rolls and kebabs made on charcoal, at a traditional restaurant (Merkez Lokantası, Central Restaurant) and other areas of catering around the farm.